Shahdsaf/Dense_SaliGan/README.md

 # Dense_SaliGan
-A Novel Approach for Building a Saliency System for Eye Fixation Prediction
+A New Approach for Building a Saliency System for Eye Fixation Prediction

 #### -- Project Status: [Completed]